History of Busto Arsizio: 20th and 21st centuries

 In 1992, the Hupac Terminal in Busto Arsizio was built for intermodal rail-road transport.
 In that year, the Swiss company Hupac introduced the first shuttle trains between that terminal and the one in Cologne, Germany.
 The Busto Arsizio terminal, expanded in 2005, is one of the largest European terminals of its kind and the largest transshipment yard for combined traffic on the north-south European route through Switzerland.

 In 1997, upon completion of the renovation of the front parallelepiped of the former Bustese Spinning Mill building, the Museum of Textiles and Industry of Busto Arsizio was set up in which old looms and other machinery were collected.

 The new Busto Arsizio-Castellanza railway station is nearing completion, located at the overlay of the State Railways tracks over those of the Northern Railways.
 Also under construction is a connecting siding between the Busto Arsizio RFI station and the new Busto Arsizio-Castellanza FNME station, known as the Z siding.
 The Y siding, which will connect Busto Arsizio Nord station with RFI's Legnano station, is also planned.

 Busto's industry has become very diversified, partly because of the crisis in the textile sector.
 The city has been able to cope with the decline of textiles in two ways: by boosting other fields in the secondary sector (mechanical engineering, plastics processing, and construction) and by steadily developing the commercial and tertiary sector.

+In 2026 the Olympic flame of the 2026 Winter Olympics passed through the streets of Busto Arsizio.